 With a population mainly consisting of expats, the protocols for doing business in Qatar often depend on who the business is being conducted with.
 Expats will mostly be working with other foreigners, but their senior associates are more likely to come from Qatar and other Gulf states.

-There are many opportunities in Qatar, but expats need to be properly prepared to succeed in a country where businesses either soar like skyscrapers or disappear into the desert.
-By familiarising themselves with Arabic business culture, Western expatriates give themselves a better chance at succeeding with sensitivity in a foreign business environment.
+There are many business opportunities in Qatar, but expats need to be properly prepared in order to succeed in a country where businesses either soar or sink.
+By familiarising themselves with Arabic business culture and showing sensitivity in a foreign business environment, Western expatriates give themselves a better chance of succeeding.

 Usually 7.30am to 12pm and 3.30pm to 7pm, from Sunday to Thursday.
 Friday and Saturday are weekend days but this varies between businesses.

 The official language of Qatar is Arabic, although English is widely spoken and understood.

 Smart and conservative, especially for women.